alinebiath/robot-framework-testes-api-themoviedb/README.md

 # Automated tests for "TheMovieDb" API with Robot Framework
 - Tests applied to The Movie Db API, available at https://developers.themoviedb.org/3/getting-started/introduction
+- Testing access to API "The Movie Database" as a guest and performing permitted operations and trying to perform non-permitted operations.
 - It is necessary to register an user and the application according to documentation.
 - The application register will generate an api_key, required to perform all API requests.